Andreloui5/3DCreditCardForm/README.md

 </Row>
 ```

-At this point, navigate to `CartCard.js` and create a bootstrapped `Card` that takes in the user's current cart details and displays them.
+At this point, navigate to `CartCard.js` and create a Bootstrap `Card` that takes in the user's current cart details and displays them.
 For this guide, the display can be fairly simple— just line items, individual prices, and the total price.
-If you would like to explore some of the other cart data that `Commerce.js` makes available, check out their [documentation](https://commercejs.com/docs/api/#retrieve-a-cart)
+If you would like to explore some of the other cart data that `Commerce.js` makes available, check out their [documentation](https://commercejs.com/docs/sdk/cart#retrieve-cart)

 ```js
 //CartCard.js